grommitz/dropwizard-jobs-guicey-example/README.md

 * don't use GuiceJobsBundle

-* create an "installer" class which registers your Job classes with guicey
+* create an "installer" class which registers your Job classes with guicey.
+See [GuiceyInstaller](GuiceyInstaller.java).

 * create the GuiceJobManager in the main run() method.